 CITY OF CARSON

 Legislation Text

-File #: 2018-178, Version: 1
+File #: 2018-286, Version: 1

 Report to Mayor and City Council

-Tuesday, April 03, 2018 Discussion
+Tuesday, May 01, 2018

+Discussion

 SUBJECT:

-CONSIDERATION OF RESOLUTION 18-030 SUPPORTING THE BAN ON THE USE OF HYDROFLUORIC ACID AT THE PBF REFINERY IN THE CITY OF TORRANCE AND THE VALERO REFINERY IN WILMINGTON, AND REQUEST FOR THE EXPEDITIOUS INSTALLATION OF FENCE LINE AIR QUALITY MONITORING AT THE ANDEAVOR AND PHILLIPS 66 REFINERIES IN THE CITY OF CARSON (CITY COUNCIL))
+CONSIDERATION OF RESOLUTION 18-030 SUPPORTING THE BAN ON THE USE OF HYDROFLUORIC ACID AT THE PBF REFINERY IN THE CITY OF TORRANCE AND THE VALERO REFINERY IN WILMINGTON, AND REQUEST FOR THE EXPEDITIOUS INSTALLATION OF FENCE LINE AIR QUALITY MONITORING AT THE ANDEAVOR AND PHILLIPS 66 REFINERIES IN THE CITY OF CARSON (CITY COUNCIL)

 I. SUMMARY

+This matter was continued from the April 3, 2018 Council meeting.
 The City Council will consider adopting a resolution supporting the ban on Hydrofluoric Acid that urges the South Coast Air Quality Management District (SCAQMD) to ban the use of Hydrofluoric Acid at the PBF refinery in the City of Torrance and the Valero refinery in Wilmington, and also requests of the SCAQMD to expedite the installation of fence line air quality monitoring devices at the Andeavor and Phillips 66 refineries in the City of Carson, just like the SCAQMD is expediting the installation of fence line air quality monitoring devices at the PBF refinery in the City of Torrance.

 II.
 RECOMMENDATION

 TAKE the following actions: